mattwalmsley/financial-modelling/quantitative/documentation/systematic_trading/02_statistical_foundations.md

 - Explicable returns are better than inexplicable
 - Systematic strategies should harvest risk premium
 - Markets contain irrational investors
-  - Some know they are irrational and don’t care
+  - Some know they are irrational and don't care
     - Central banks
-  - Some don’t know they are irrational
+  - Some don't know they are irrational
     - Large funds doing large rebalancing trades
     - Retail day traders
 - Small, temporary, mispricings do occur; but will be difficult and costly to exploit